radian-software/radian/README.md

       status, buffer name, point position, current project, Git branch, and active modes
     * Extremely clean mode lighters thanks to [Blackout]
-    * Aggressive startup optimization: 0.6s or less for a fully configured graphical frame
+    * Aggressive startup optimization: 0.7s or less for a fully configured graphical frame, from cold boot
     * Aggressively consistent coding style and documentation, including heavy use of macros to automate and foolproof common operations